 The process of cannibalizing key phrases appears when you use one key phrase to optimize several subpages.
 In such a situation, the Google robot chooses one page to index, which often is not the page the website owner would like to see first in the search results.
 This can lead to different pages you own appearing in different page results (as they hinder each other) and the whole search results page position for the website is unstable.
 This is easy to manage by restricting the number of key phrases on a given subpage to those you really wish to see in searches.

 Nowadays, the speed at which the page loads for the user is considered one of the most important aspects of SEO.
 It is easy to see how your page looks in the page speed rankings using the Google PageSpeed Insights tool, which shows you which elements of the website need slight corrections.
 Why is it worth working on this element of the design?

 - Google robots move between the pages faster and will index them more quickly.

 - Users don't like websites that take too long to load - if you decrease the waiting time, you will see a lower bounce rate for your site.

 - The page may lose an "anchor" which provides a certain ranking position, and this may result in huge drops in search engine results.

 9. Mobile versions have an impact on SERP

-Since 21st of April 2015, making the site mobile-friendly has a huge impact on the position in the search results.
-Creating a responsive site is especially important for web pages which were created a couple years ago and have not been updated accordingly.
-As the number of search queries from mobile devices is rising every year, a page that is not mobile friendly may drop significantly in the rankings.
-If you wish to see if your site is ready to cooperate with smartphones and tablets, you can check it using the mobile friendly website test.
+Since the 21st of April 2015, making the site mobile-friendly has had a huge impact on the position in the search results.
+Creating a responsive site is especially important for web pages that were created a couple years ago and have not been updated accordingly.
+As the number of search queries from mobile devices is rising every year, a page that is not mobile-friendly may drop significantly in the rankings.
+If you wish to see if your site is ready to cooperate with smartphones and tablets, you can check it using the mobile-friendly website test.

 Authors: Karol Soja, Tomasz Biegun